April 17th, 2022

 Worship options available:

-Following the Children's Message in the 9:00 Connection Service, the Prayground will be open.
+Following the Children's Message in the 9:00 am Contemporary Service, the Prayground will be open.
+Or Godly Play is open for children in Pre-K 3 - 1st Grade.
 There will be ample bulletins and children's materials available if children remain with their families during the service.

-Nursery is available at any time during the 8:30 am, 9:00 am, and 11:00 am services for infants and preschoolers (and truly any child that needs it).
-The Nursery is minimally utilized during the morning and there is ample space should you desire that option.
+Nursery is available at any time between 8:15 am - 12:15 pm for infants through preschoolers (and truly any child that needs it).

 Worship options available: